newrelic-experimental/labs-utilities/README.md

 # Labs Utilities

->Collection of various utilities used by NRLabs Team
+Collection of various utilities used by NRLabs Team

-## Installation

-> [Include a step-by-step procedure on how to get your code installed.
-Be sure to include any third-party dependencies that need to be installed separately]
+- repo-scan.sh: scan GitHub/GHE repositories for deep dependencies

 ## Support

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.

->We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.
+We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

 ## Contributing